biopharmaai/LLMs-Pharmaceutical/Manuscripts/README.md

 <br>

 Kawchak K. Gemini Update Clinical decision support based on Bevacizumab cancer trials and pushing the limitations of advanced LLMs.
 Zenodo.
 2025; doi:10.5281/zenodo.14968289 This content is a report and has not been peer-reviewed.
-Creative Commons Attribution 4.0 International.
 [Full Study](https://doi.org/10.5281/zenodo.14968162)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14968289.svg)](https://doi.org/10.5281/zenodo.14968289)